Cooper's hawk: Description

-Adults have eyes ranging from light orange to red, with males averaging darker in eye color, while those of juveniles are yellow.
+Adults' eyes range from light orange to red, with males typically darker in eye color, while those of juveniles are yellow.
 Among 370 breeding hawks from different parts of the range, 1-year-old males usually had light orange eyes and 1-year-old females usually yellow eyes.
-Meanwhile, males of 2 or more years old always had consistently darker eyes than the eyes of females of the same relative age, with most males of the age having largely either orange (40.4%) or dark orange (32.3%) eyes, while female eyes at this stage were light orange or lighter.
-From the second year, the eyes of Cooper's hawks may grow darker still but stop darkening shortly thereafter.
-3-year or older males were found to have predominantly dark orange (37.3% vs 21.6% of similar age females), red (34.6% vs 3.3% of similar age females) or mid-orange (26.6% vs 55% of similar age females).
-For unclear reasons, far more adults in British Columbia and North Dakota (83% of males, 63% of females) had dark orange or red eyes (which also manifested at an earlier age in British Columbia) than mature hawks in Wisconsin (49% of males, 14% of females).
-Most females over 2 years old in Wisconsin were found to have light orange eyes.
+Males two or older typically have either orange (40.4%) or dark orange (32.3%) eyes, while females' eyes at this stage were light orange or lighter.
+From the second year, the eyes may grow darker still, but stop darkening soon thereafter.
+Three-year or older males were found to have predominantly dark orange (37.3% vs 21.6% of similar-aged females), red (34.6% vs 3.3% of similar-aged females) or mid-orange (26.6% vs 55% of similar-aged females).
 The purpose of bright eye color in the hawks may be correlated to feeding stimulation of nestling hawks (i.e. darker orange or red objects may be more perceptible and tend to be pecked at more so than duller colors).
 The eyes of this hawk, as in most predatory birds, face forward, enabling good depth perception for hunting and catching prey while flying at top speeds.
-Adults have greenish yellow ceres and have legs of orangish to yellow while these parts on juveniles are a paler hue, yellow-green to yellow.

-The prebasic molt begins in late April–May and takes about 4 months.
-The female usually begins to molt about 7–10 days sooner than the male.
-Molts occur inward towards the body on the wing feathers.
+The molt begins in late April–May and takes about 4 months.
+The female usually begins to molt about 7–10 days sooner than the male, occurring inward towards the body on the wing feathers.
 Tail molt may generally start with the middle tail feathers, proceeding posteriorly to the upper tail coverts, also starting with the median feathers on the scapulars.
-Up to 36% of juvenile feathers may be retained in the second pre-basic molt.
-Arrested molt has been recorded in the late nesting period, often pausing after the third primary is molted.
-Molts tend to be halted especially when food supplies are down during the brooding stage, and may be resumed after the stress of feeding the brooding diminishes.
+Arrested molt has been recorded in the late nesting period, often pausing after the third primary is molted, or especially when food supplies are down during the brooding stage, and may be resumed after the stress of feeding the brooding diminishes.